Board

 The Fultons are focused on constant improvement and are quick adopters of new technology.
 They are certified by Verified Beef Production Plus and are proud members of the Canadian Roundtable for Sustainable Beef!
 Tyler is an advocate for improving soil health through the use of Adaptive Multi-Paddock (AMP) Grazing and regenerative agriculture practices.
 His family is focused on managing risk and are therefore strong proponents for using forage insurance and Livestock Price Insurance (LPI).

-Ryan Beierbach
+Ryan Bierbach

 Saskatchewan